 In Front of the White House, Washington, D.C.

 Watching the ceremony in Arizona on a small monitor in the news truck she’d be relying on as she covered events at the White House, the pride Chris Dixon felt for her husband was tinged with relief at seeing him alive and well.
-Once more he had sallied forth into harm’s way and had, through a combination of luck and well honed professional acumen, managed to not only weather the tempest he’d been thrown into, but did so in a manner that brought great credit to himself and his unit.
+Once more he had sallied forth into harm’s way and had, through a combination of luck and well-honed professional acumen, managed to not only weather the tempest he’d been thrown into, but did so in a manner that brought great credit to himself and his unit.
 They were sentiments she expected her mother-in-law shared and, if there was such a thing as Heaven, Nathan’s father as he looked down with pride upon his son and others like him who answered the call to duty fewer and fewer men and women were willing to.

 The only regret that intruded on this otherwise happy occasion was the knowledge that this would not be the last time he’d be called on to put all on the line for a country that all too often ignored men like him until they were needed.